-Facelifted 2022 BMW 8 Series Gran Coupe spotted
+New 2022 BMW 8 Series Gran Coupe facelift spied again

-Judging by the spy images, the 8 Series Gran Coupe is set to receive a new front bumper, revised headlamps and a tweaked rear diffuser.
-New tail lights are also expected, which carry the same U-shaped design signature as the 4 Series.
+The masking on this prototype makes it clear to see where BMW’s designers have spent their time.
+The revised 8 Series Gran Coupe will get a revised front bumper, reshaped headlamps and a tweaked rear diffuser.
+New tail lights will also feature, and will carry the same U-shaped signature as the 4 Series.

-All three engines will come with an eight-speed automatic gearbox as standard, with the most powerful unit featuring four-wheel-drive as standard.
+All three engines will be linked to an eight-speed automatic gearbox as standard, with the most powerful model also featuring four-wheel drive as standard.

 There’s no word yet on whether the 8 Series Gran Coupe will be available with any form of hybrid drive.
 The addition would certainly make the car a more well-rounded rival for the Porsche Panamera, but the packaging constraints of the sloping coupe body may make it difficult to squeeze in the extra technology.

-Either way, BMW’s CLAR architecture (on which the 8 Series is based) is compatible with the firm’s latest plug-in hybrid technology.
-The 3.0-litre powertrain used in the X5 xDrive45e could be a potential candidate and would give the 8 Series an output of 389bhp and 600Nm of torque.
+Either way, BMW’s CLAR architecture (on which the 8 Series is based) is compatible with the company’s latest plug-in hybrid technology.
+The 3.0-litre powertrain used in the X5 xDrive45e would make the perfect candidate, and would give the Gran Coupe an output of 389bhp and 600Nm of torque.

 Now read our review of the new BMW M3 Competition.
 Let us know your thoughts in the comments below…